-The State requires providers to retain documentation for five years, but generally utilizes a three year look-back period due to availability of billing records.
-Audits generally encompass a period of one year or less.
+The State requires providers to retain documentation for 5 years, but generally utilizes a 3 year look back period due to availability of billing records.
+Audits generally encompass a period of 1 year or less.

 The audit trail consists of documents located in the individual participant case records, the database utilized for authorization of services, MHD, and the providers.
-The case records contain the service plan (the basis for the prior authorization).
+The case records contain the service plan (basis for the prior authorization).
 Corresponding information is maintained in the SHCN information system.